-4.3.
-Take Discount on
+4. Take Discount on

-This row contains three check boxesfields, Mise., Freight, and Tax, that determine whether terms discount will be calculated on miscellaneous charges, freight, and tax.
-Check for Each field accepts an Yes or leave blank for No. entry of "Y" (yes) or "N" (no).
+This row contains three fields, Misc., Freight, and Tax, that determine whether terms discount will be calculated on miscellaneous charges, freight, and tax.
+Each field accepts an entry of "Y" (yes) or "N" (no).
 Each field defaults to "N".
-No.

-5.4.
-Credit Checking Rules Apply
+5. Credit Checking Rules Apply